-Domo, evoMAG.ro, EMAG.ro, Flanco, F64, PC Garage.ro, Koyos.ro, QuickMobile.ro, MarketOnline.ro, Azerty.ro, Fashion Days, and Carrefour are just a few of the retailers preparing to take part in the local version of Black Friday, the shopping event of the season.
-BR gives a roundup of the marketing strategies, allocated resources and preparation efforts that Romanian firms have put into ensuring this year’s shopping spree does not suffer the same glitches as in the past.
+Domo, eMAG.ro, evoMAG, Flanco, F64, PC Garage.ro, Koyos.ro, QuickMobile.ro, MarketOnline.ro, Azerty.ro, Fashion Days and Carrefour were just a few of the retailers preparing to take part in last week’s local version of Black Friday, the shopping event of the season.
+BR gives a roundup of the marketing strategies, allocated resources and preparation efforts that Romanian firms put into protecting this year’s shopping spree from the same glitches as in the past.

 By Otilia Haraga

 While in its country of origin, the United States, Black Friday will take place on November 29, most Romanian companies opted for an earlier date and decided to hold it on November 22.
 Retailers such as evoMAG, eMAG and Flanco championed the idea, while others were quick to jump on the bandwagon.

 A survey carried out by Daedalus Millward Brown found that approximately 7.4 million Romanians are aware of what Black Friday is about, while about 4.2 million said they would actually buy something, up from 2.4 million in 2012.
 The intention to shop hiked by 75 percent this year compared to the last.